dart-lang/language/working/0093 - Gradual Language Change Migration/0094 - Per Library Language Version Selection/strawman.md

 (If we allow un-packaged code to act as if it was in a package, e.g., for testing, it will inherit the package's language level, which is reasonable since that code is usually in the same pub package).

+It *is* an option to only support per-package versioning.
+It may increase the migration cost for a package, which encourages putting it off until the latest possible moment, but it may also encourage *completing* a migration sooner instead of leaving a few less-important files hanging.

 ### Tool Cost